UK breeding a generation of teenage addicts says new study

 There are huge regional variations on the habits of UK teenagers.
 East Anglian teens are the most social media obsessed – 16% admit they check social media more than 30 times a day.
 The South East is the ‘selfie’ capital of the UK – 1 in 4 admit they take more than 20 selfies a month.

-London teenagers have the shortest attention spans when it comes to apps – 57% delete or stop using an app less than a week from the initial download.26% of youngsters have used e-cigarettes and the study shows teenagers in the East Midlands are the most likely to have ‘vaped’.
+London teenagers have the shortest attention spans when it comes to apps – 57% delete or quit using an app less than a week from the initial download.26% of youngsters have used e-cigarettes and the study shows teenagers in the East Midlands are the most likely to have ‘vaped’.

-Choose your digital tech addiction programme
+Choose your digital tech addiction program